 The name of the judge assigned to a particular courtroom shall be prominently displayed outside the courtroom in a manner deemed appropriate by the court.
-The clerk of court shall maintain a list of all courtrooms, their locations and the judges assigned to each.
+The clerk of court shall maintain a list of all courtrooms, their locations, and the judges assigned to each.
+Adopted April 1, 2002, effective April 1, 2002.